 We organize mock Speaking exams at no additional cost before the official exam sessions.

-In 2020, 85% of our students who took an official exam got a passing grade.
+Last school year, 85% of our students who took an official exam got a passing grade.

 Our staff is made up of qualified teachers who will guide you to your goal.